The quenched fraction of satellites around simulated Milky Way-mass galaxies: Introduction

 Despite methodological differences, these studies paint a consistent picture: below \mstar\ $\sim 10^{9.5}\,M_\odot,$ the satellite quenched fraction rises steadily toward lower stellar mass, reaching nearly 100\% for systems below \mstar\ $\sim 10^{5}\,M_\odot$ where Ultra-Faint Dwarfs are predominantly quenched by reionization.
 Moreover, the Satellites Around Galactic Analogs (SAGA) and the Exploration of the Local VolumE (ELVES) surveys find that quenched fractions around MW-mass hosts remain low ($\sim$0.2) at most host-centric radii within 300 kpc, with significant increases only in the innermost regions \citep{ELVESIII, SAGA_IV}.
 These results provide a robust observational framework against which theoretical models can be tested.

-A number of recent studies explore satellite quenching around MW-like hosts in cosmological simulations, consistently finding qualitative agreement with the observed mass-dependent trend \citep{Simpson2018, Akins2021, Karunakaran2021, Font2022, Samuel2022, Engler2023, Christensen2024, Rodriquez-Cardoso2025}.
+A number of recent studies explore satellite quenching around MW-like hosts in cosmological simulations, consistently finding qualitative agreement with the observed mass-dependent trend \citep{Simpson2018, Akins2021, Karunakaran2021, Font2022, Samuel2022, Engler2023, Christensen2024, Rodriguez-Cardoso2025}.
 This agreement holds across diverse physics implementations, numerical resolutions, and choices of quenching diagnostics.
-For example, \citet{Samuel2022} examine quenching in the FIRE-2 MW-mass zoom-in simulations using time-resolved star formation histories and HI gas content, while other studies employ proxies such as youngest star-particle age or instantaneous specific star frmation rate (sSFR) \citep[e.g.,][]{Simpson2018, Font2022, Engler2023}.
-Time-averaged sSFR measurements tied to observational tracers (H$\alpha$, Ulra Violet and Far Ultra Violet) also yield similar qualitative trends \citep{Akins2021, Karunakaran2021}.
-Cross-code comparisons from the AGORA project show that this trend persists even when identical initial conditions are evolved with different hydrodynamic solvers \citep{Rodriquez-Cardoso2025}.
-Finally, \citet{Engler2023} use the Illustris TNG50 volume simulation \citep{Nelson2018,Pillepich2018} to demonstrate that the same qualitative trend exists in a large cosmological sample, though the normalization of quenched fractions depends sensitively on how MW-like hosts are selected.
+For example, \citet{Samuel2022} examine quenching in the FIRE-2 MW-mass zoom-in simulations using time-resolved star formation histories and HI gas content, while other studies employ proxies such as youngest star-particle age or instantaneous specific star formation rate (sSFR) \citep[e.g.,][]{Simpson2018, Font2022, Engler2023}.
+Time-averaged sSFR measurements tied to observational tracers (H$\alpha$, ultraviolet and far-ultraviolet) also yield similar qualitative trends \citep{Akins2021, Karunakaran2021}.
+Cross-code comparisons from the Assembling Galaxies Of Resolved Anatomy project \citep[AGORA;][]{AGORA2014} show that this trend persists even when identical initial conditions are evolved with different hydrodynamic solvers \citep{Rodriguez-Cardoso2025}. \citet{Engler2023} likewise demonstrate this behavior in the IllustrisTNG50 volume simulation \citep{Nelson2018, Pillepich2018}, although the normalization of quenched fractions depends sensitively on how MW-like hosts are selected.
+Notably, the SAGA collaboration showed that the same rising quenched fraction toward lower stellar masses emerges in the UNIVERSEMACHINE empirical framework \citep{UniverseMachine, SAGA_V}, which forward models galaxy star formation histories based on halo assembly rather than hydrodynamics.

 While the mass-dependent trend appears robust, considerably less attention has been devoted to whether simulations reproduce the observed radial dependence of quenching within $\sim1 \,r_{\rm vir}$.
 This is a key gap: environmental processes such as ram-pressure stripping, starvation, and tidal interactions are strongest near the host and should imprint clear signatures on radial quenched fraction profiles.
 Understanding the degree to which simulations capture this behavior is essential for disentangling the roles of internal physics and environment in satellite quenching.